tobixoxo/Recommender-System/README.md

 # **ChalChitra: Movie Recommender System**
 - This project is made for *Microsoft Engage 2022* and personal learning.
 The project delivers a solution to [Challenge 3](https://acehacker.com/microsoft/engage2022/#challenges) by presenting a working prototype of a Movie Recommendation System.
-- A good movie recommendation system, should be able to determine the user's interest. the same is achieved by using **collaborative filtering** which is Machine Learning technique used to identify relationships between pieces of data.
+- A good movie recommendation system, should be able to determine the user's interests.
+The same is achieved by using **collaborative filtering** which is a Machine Learning technique used to identify relationships between pieces of data.

 ## Features
-- User will be able to Search Movies in the database
+- User will be able to search for movies in the database
 - Rate movies according to their liking
 - Personalised Recommendations will be generated
 - Jwt authentication for sessions

 ## Technologies Used
-This is a web application, with machine learning model, which implements collaborative filtering.
+This is a web application, with a machine learning model, which implements collaborative filtering.
 - **Frontend rendering & styling** : HTML, CSS
 - **Backend handling**: Flask SQLAlchemy, Jwt Authentication
 - **Machine Learning** : Python Pandas, H5py